Canada is among the top favorite destinations for international students who crave exposure and experience alongside top-quality education.

 Host/Family Homestay: Several host families in Canada offer single occupancy rooms for international students with meals included.
 Host families are very helpful in providing a sense of security and familiarizing the student with the city.

-Furnished or Unfurnished Apartments: You can rent a temporary furnished or unfurnished apartment through online sites like Craigslist, Kijiji, Rentboard or Rentseeker.
+Furnished or Unfurnished Apartments: You can rent a temporary furnished or unfurnished apartment through online sites such as Craigslist, Kijiji, Rentboard or Rentseeker.

 My Visa Source stays updated on all immigration news and announcements across Canada and the United States, including sudden changes in government law.